AyronJohnson/PowerPlatformConnectors/certified-connectors/microsoftschooldatasyncv2/Readme.md

 ## Prerequisites

-Create an app in the tenant's Azure Active Directory with Edu permissions for rostering.​
+Create an app in the tenant's Azure Active Directory with Edu permissions for rostering.

 ## Supported Operations